lsund/notes/README.md

 ## WIP

 This is a work in process.
-There is still a lot of work to be done in terms of
+Focus areas:

 - Data model
 - Serialization
 - Rendering

-If anyone is interested in helping out, please let me know.

-For more details, see [TODO](todo.md)